Polydimethylsiloxane

 Polydimethylsiloxane (PDMS), also known as dimethylpolysiloxane or dimethicone, is a silicone polymer with a wide variety of uses, from cosmetics to industrial lubrication and passive daytime radiative cooling.

 PDMS is particularly known for its unusual rheological (or flow) properties.
 It is optically clear and, in general, inert, non-toxic, and non-flammable.
 It is one of several types of silicone oil (polymerized siloxane).
 The applications of PDMS range from contact lenses and medical devices to elastomers; it is also present in shampoos (as it makes hair shiny and slippery), food (antifoaming agent), caulk, lubricants and heat-resistant tiles.

 Structure

 The chemical formula of PDMS is CH3[Si(CH3)2O]_{n}Si(CH3)3, where n is the number of repeating monomer [Si(CH3)2O] units.
-Industrial synthesis can begin from dimethyldichlorosilane and water by the following net reaction:
+A traditional synthesis entails treating dimethyldichlorosilane with water as described by the following idealized reaction: